10 Proven Strategies to Build an Incredible Team Culture

 So take a look around and learn from others.
 It can also be equally valuable to find out what you don’t like about other company cultures, as this can help you better define what your culture should look like.

-There will be a lot of company examples in this list so you’ve picked a great place to start gathering inspiration!
+We mention a lot of different companies in this article, so this is a great place to start gathering inspiration!

 Open communication is essential for any team to function well.
 If communication breaks down then culture will likely follow.